joakimbugge/typeorm-seeder/docs/getting-started/quick-start.md

 ### Create

 Creates and returns one or more entities.
-The callback function provided to `@Seed()` will be called for each entity so no entity will be seeded equal (unless intended to)
+The function provided to `@Seed()` will be called for each entity so no entity will be seeded equal (unless intended to)
 .